2 Project governance

 Projects shall provide an opportunity for, and take account of, inputs from stakeholders and feedback from local communities during both the project design phase and over the lifespan of the project.

-The toolbox for public engagement in forest and woodland planning can assist forest and woodland managers when planning for public involvement and when considering which tools would be most appropriate when including local communities and other stakeholders in forest or woodland planning and management.
+The toolbox for public engagement in forest and woodland planning can assist forest and woodland managers when preparing for public involvement in woodland planning and management.
+It helps forest managers decide the most appropriate tools and processes.

 - England: Consultation register for grant schemes, felling licences and Environmental Impact Assessment applications